Monday 29th March and Tuesday

 It was awesome.

-and his "package" was very big as well - he really has to have been kidding!
+his "package" was very big as well - he really has to

 But he was King and could do what he wanted.